huangrh/rstarating/README.md

 -----
 ### Introduction
-The initial goal of the package is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) for the CMS Hospital Compare Overall Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434).
-During the reimplementation, several major issues have been discovered:
+The initial goal is to reimplement the [SAS-Pack](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier3&cid=1228775958130) for the CMS Hospital Compare Overall Star Rating as posted on [https://www.qualitynet.org](http://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1228775183434).
+During the reimplementation, two major issues have been discovered:

 - CMS's SAS Pack run the k-means clustering with ONE iteratrion.

-- CMS's Latent Variable Model (LVM) uses Gaussian quadrature to approximate the integral, which lead to a incorrect estimates of the model parameters.
+- CMS's Latent Variable Model (LVM) uses the Gaussian quadrature approximation with 30 qpoints, which failed to approach the integral of the objective function.
+This leads to a .

 -----
 ### Installation